How The Former Tobacco Factory In Athens Became A Modern Cultural Centre

 Sepolia metro station is on Line 2 (red) and is a ten-minute walk from the former Public Tobacco Factory.
 If you walk about around the same amount of time but in the opposite direction, you will find yourself at the municipal sports center of Sepolia, which was transformed earlier this year to honor Giannis Antetokounmpo, the NBA (basket) superstar who grew up in this area.

-In the mood to visit even more interesting museums in Athens? then take a look below
+In the mood to visit even more interesting museums in Athens?

-The Museum Of Contemporary Art In Athens – EMST
+The Museum Of Contemporary Art in Athens – EMST

 The National Gallery In Athens – Alexandros Soutzos Museum